ManOfSteel-329/Assignment8_WayneYoung/README.md

 - `Import` this an Eclipse project as an `Existing Maven Project`.

-- Continue the Assignment8 per the Assignment5 course video.
+- Continue the Assignment8 per the Assignment5 course video.# Assignment8_WayneYoung